Someone999/OsuTools/README.md

 This plugin can be used in OsuSync.
 This plugin can be used by reference also.
-This plugin rely on OsuRTDataProvider and RealTimePPDisplayer.
+This plugin rely on OsuRTDataProvider ,RealTimePPDisplayer and Newtonsoft.Json.